HeptaDecane/az-204/questions.md

 **You are developing an application that runs in several customer Azure Kubernetes Service clusters.
 Within each cluster, a pod runs that collects performance data to be analyzed later.
 A large amount of data is collected so saving latency must be minimized.
 The performance data must be stored so that pod restarts do not impact the stored data.
 Write latency should be minimized.
-You need to congure blob storage.
+You need to configure blob storage.
 How should you complete the YAML conguration?**
 ```
 apiVersion: storage.k8s.io/v1